AviatrixSystems/Docs/HowTos/FAQ.rst

-Do you have the CloudFormation source code for launch the Controller?
+Do you have the CloudFormation source code for launching the Controller?
 -------------------------------------------------------------------------------------------

 Yes, the source repository for Controller launch can be found on Github at `here. <https://github.com/AviatrixSystems/aws-controller-launch-cloudformation-templates>`_